 - A pinch of ground pepper

-Step 1: Prepare the chicken
+Step 1: Prepare The Chicken

 To do this, three cups of water with three tablespoons of salt.

-For this, mix paprika, oregano, brown sugar, onion powder, garlic powder, salt, and pepper in a small bowl and rub them on your chicken.
+Mix paprika, oregano, brown sugar, onion powder, garlic powder, salt, and pepper in a small bowl and rub them on your chicken.

 Chef’s tip: If your breasts are so thick and uneven, use a mullet to even and soften them.
 You can also use a small source pan to pound the meat for a uniform and faster cooking rate.